gail-aud/cprg303-ADR/AppType.md

 Decision: Native app

-Decision: Opt for a native app develop approach

 Rationale: By creating a native app, we can take use of all the features offered by the target platforms (iOS and Android) and offer a smooth user experience.
 Additionally, native applications operate better and have access to device-specific capabilities, which is essential for a retail app with push notifications and offline mode.

 Status: Planned